davidsdevel/rocket-translator/README.md

 # RocketJS Server
-RocketJS is a HTML translator that with a few changes, you can use the same code to convert into React or Vue.
+RocketJS is a HTML translator that with a few changes, you can use the same code and convert it into React or Vue.
 ## Getting Started
 ### Basic
 You can convert this: